poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 c = ((v + (v >> 4) & 0xF0F0F0F) * 0x1010101) >> 24; // count
 ```

-The best bit counting method takes only 12 operations,
-which is the same as the lookup-table method,
-but avoids the memory and potential cache misses of a table.
-It is a hybrid between the purely parallel method above
-and the earlier methods using multiplies (in the section on counting bits
-with 64-bit instructions), though it doesn't use 64-bit instructions.
-The counts of bits set in the bytes is done in parallel, and the sum
-total of the bits set in the bytes is computed by multiplying by 0x1010101
-and shifting right 24 bits.

-A generalization of the best bit counting method to integers
-of bit-widths upto 128 (parameterized by type T) is this:
+The best bit counting method takes only 12 operations, which is the same as the lookup-table method, but avoids the memory and potential cache misses of a table.
+It is a hybrid between the purely parallel method above and the earlier methods using multiplies (in the section on counting bits with 64-bit instructions), though it doesn't use 64-bit instructions.
+The counts of bits set in the bytes is done in parallel, and the sum total of the bits set in the bytes is computed by multiplying by `0x1010101` and shifting right 24 bits.
+A generalization of the best bit counting method to integers of bit-widths up to 128 (parameterized by type T) is this:

 ```c
 v = v - ((v >> 1) & (T)~(T)0/3);                           // temp